marcomole00/sweng2-rp-mole/report.md

 A possible way to ease the generation of the configuration schema is to ask the image maintainer to provide the configuration schema when they push the image to the registry.
 This could be done by providing a standard way to specify the configuration schema in the image description of the registry.

 I've only looked at Docker Hub, being one of the most popular public registries, that has also searching and filtering capabilities.
 Docker Hub allows the user to search for images by name and tags.
 The description of the image is just a free text field.

 ### Conclusion

+We have seen how a misconfiguration of environment variables could lead to difficult to debug crashes or misbehaviours of the application.
+We have also seen how the current solutions to this problem are not satisfactory, since they are not able to detect misconfigurations of environment variables at development time.
+In this report I've proposed a solution to the problem of the lack of type checking of environment variables in the declarative language of kubernetes.
+The solution is based on the Language Server Protocol, which is a protocol that is used by most of the popular IDEs.
+The solution is based on the idea of providing a configuration schema of the image to the IDE, which is then used to check the configuration options of the YAML file against the configuration schema of the image.
+The configuration schema is retrieved from the registry of the image, which is then sent to the IDE as a JSON object.
+The IDE then uses the configuration schema to check the configuration options of the YAML file against the configuration schema of the image.
+The results of this analysis are then shown to the user as warnings or error marks in the IDE.

 The advantages of implementing this "type checking" mechanism in the the development environment are: